Incorporating feedback from outside of your development team into the development cycle is a viable strategy for staying in touch with your audience.

 - Simply go to the Atlassian marketplace

-- Find the Smart Checklist add-on and get it for free
+- Find the Smart Checklist add-on

 - You’ll then have to log into your Jira instance

 - And install the app.
 Jira will notify you when the app is added (it shouldn’t take longer than a couple of seconds).
 Yes, it’s really as easy as that!

 PS: I’ve added the Issue Collector form to this page.
 You can find it in the bottom right corner.
 Feel free to play around and get a feel for it.…